grpc/grpc.io/content/en/docs/languages/go/generated-code.md

 The server-side handler can repeatedly call `Recv` on this parameter in order to receive the full stream of messages from the client. `Recv` returns `(nil, io.EOF)` once it has reached the end of the stream.
-The single response message from the server is sent by calling the `SendAndClose` method on this `<ServiceName>_FooServer` parameter.
+The single response message from the server is sent by calling the `SendAndClose` method on this `<ServiceName>_FooClient` parameter.
 Note that `SendAndClose` must be called once and only once.

 ### Bidi-streaming methods